Sukumar: Darker themes: 2014–present

 Following the demise of his father Tirupathi Naidu, Sukumar decided to direct Nannaku Prematho starring N. T. Rama Rao Jr. and Rakul Preet Singh in the lead roles.
 Nannaku Prematho, which was Rama Rao Jr.'s 25th film as an actor, dealt with an emotional relationship between a father and his son spanning the last 30 days of the father's life.
 Released on 13 January 2016, Nannaku Prematho received positive reviews from the critics.
 Pranita Jonnalagedda of The Times of India stated that the viewers see ups every time when Sukumar "decides to listen to his inner self and gives us some interestingly conceived sequences" and downs come whenever he "gives in to the prerequisite mandates of Telugu cinema".
 An above average grosser at the domestic box office, Nannaku Prematho became the third highest grossing Telugu film of all time in the overseas market.
-His 2018 period action film with Ram Charan titled Rangasthalam received positive critical feedback with particular praise for Ram Charan's performance, and Sukumar's direction and screenplay.
+His 2018 period action film with Ram Charan titled Rangasthalam received positive reviews with particular praise for Ram Charan's performance, and Sukumar's direction and screenplay.
 Rangasthalam ended up as one of the highest-grossing Telugu films of all time.

-Post the success of Rangasthalam, Sukumar started working on the period action drama, Pushpa: The Rise, starring Allu Arjun and Rashmika.
-Budgeted between ₹170–200 crores, it was released as a pan-Indian film and went on to get amazing commercial reception in Telugu, Hindi, and Tamil languages to earn more than 350 crores by the end of its run.
-Post the pan-Indian success of Pushpa: The Rise, Sukumar announced that the sequel, Pushpa 2: The Rule, would commence production from summer 2022.
-In 2020 September, Sukumar announced that he would be collaborating with Vijay Devarakonda after completing the Pushpa duology.
-In 2022 February, he announced his collaboration with Chiranjeevi, which will commence post the completion of his film with Vijay Devarakonda.
+Post the success of Rangasthalam, Sukumar started working on the period action drama, Pushpa: The Rise (2021), starring Allu Arjun and Rashmika.
+Budgeted between ₹170–200 crores, it was released as a pan-Indian film and although it received mixed reviews from critics, the film was well received by the audiences and went on to get amazing commercial reception in Telugu, Hindi, and Tamil languages earning a total gross of ₹373 crores by the end of its theatrical run.
+Post the success of Pushpa: The Rise, Sukumar announced that the sequel, Pushpa 2: The Rule, is in development and production commenced in 2022.
+The film released on 5 December 2024 and was met with critical acclaim.

 Personal life

-Sukumar had a relationship with Thabitha, whom he met first at the Sudarshan Theatre, RTC X Roads, Hyderabad during the screening of his directorial debut Arya (2004).
-They married in 2009 in the presence of his parents and sister.
-Though Thabitha's parents opposed Sukumar for being a film technician, they accepted their alliance later.
-The couple have a daughter and a son.
+Sukumar met Thabitha Hamsini at the screening of Arya, in the Sudarshan Theatre, RTC X Roads, in Hyderabad.
+After a courtship of 4 years, they got married in 2009, in the presence of his parents and sister.
+Thabitha's parents initially opposed their relationship due to Sukumar being a film director, however, they later accepted their alliance.
+The couple have a daughter and a son, named Sukriti Veni (who made her film debut with Gandhi Tatha Chettu) and Sukranth, respectively.